anhinga/with-GPT-4/PaperUnderstanding/FurtherExploration/README.md

 So, this is not possible at the moment; I can feed it the LaTeX sections of the paper (which I might as well just copy-paste), and then it might help me to understand the details.

+[Section2-RecurrentGPT.md](Section2-RecurrentGPT.md) - GPT-4 summarizes Section 2 of the paper for me.

+[2_RecurrentGPT.tex](2_RecurrentGPT.tex) - Section 2 LaTeX source is included for completeness (the comments in Section 2.2 include a methodological discussion which is helpful for understanding this material).